Sleep Health Coaching for Insomnia

 The trial information does not specify whether you need to stop taking your current medications.
 It focuses on sleep health coaching and does not mention medication changes.

-What data supports the effectiveness of the treatment firefighter Sleep Health Coaching Intervention (ffSHC) for insomnia?
+What is the safety track record for the firefighter Sleep Health Coaching Intervention (ffSHC)?

 This trial is for firefighters in Arizona who may be experiencing poor sleep quality or disorders like insomnia, parasomnia, and shift work sleep disorder.
 Participants should be part of an agency willing to implement the study's interventions.